Post job

 Special education teacher job in Topeka, KS

 Tri-County Special Education Services and Ft.
-Larned USD 495 are looking for a Secondary Special Education Teacher for the 2025-26 school year!
+Larned USD 495 are looking for a Secondary Special Education Teacher.
 This role is an opportunity to make a meaningful impact by supporting students with diverse learning needs and helping them reach their full potential.
 Qualifications Kansas teaching license with the appropriate Special Education endorsement (or ability to obtain) Ability to design and implement individualized instruction Strong classroom management and communication skills Commitment to collaboration and student-centered learning Essential Responsibilities Design and implement engaging, individualized instruction to meet student needs Use effective teaching strategies and adjust instruction based on student progress Assess student abilities, monitor progress, and provide regular reports Create a supportive and inclusive learning environment Follow state statutes, school board policies, and district regulations Attend meetings, serve on committees, and complete assigned duties Maintain accurate records and ensure student safety and well-being Stay current on best instructional practices, including educational technology Contact: Interested applicants can direct questions to Tri-County Special Education Cooperative Director, Denise Schmidt, at ************** or via email at *************************.
 Non-Discrimination Policy: USD 495 does not discriminate on the basis of sex, race, color, national origin, disability, or age when considering applications for employment.
 Questions about compliance with Title VI, Title IX, the Americans with Disabilities Act, or Section 504 can be directed to: Local Title IX Coordinator: **************, 120 East 6th Street, Larned, KS 67550.
 Kansas Title IX Coordinator: **************, 120 S.E.
 10th Avenue, Topeka, KS 66612-1182.
 Assistant Secretary of Civil Rights, U.S. Department of Education.

 $39k-54k yearly est. Easy Apply 60d+ ago